E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 The only real way to test if a publication was successful is to attempt actual downloads from the consequent URLs.

-- Submission of transfers via \"globus_cli\" will report \"transfer submission request successful\", but not wait around to tell you if the files are actually transferred.
+- Submission of transfers via "globus_cli" will report "transfer submission request successful", but not wait around to tell you if the files are actually transferred.
 (One would need to run a subsequent globus_cli test, hours later, to confirm transfer completion).

-- The esgpublisher allows you to \"successfully publish\" (the metadata to the index), but has no ability to tell you if the files you state are on the data-node are present.
+- The esgpublisher allows you to "successfully publish" (the metadata to the index), but has no ability to tell you if the files you state are on the data-node are present.

-- There is a \"verify_publication\" utility on hand, but it \"verifies\" by testing if the desired datasets are in the esgf server index tables.
+- There is a "verify_publication" utility on hand, but it "verifies" by testing if the desired datasets are in the esgf server index tables.
 Again, not a real test.